jfbus/sqlbind/README.md

 or using struct tags (better performance) :
 ```
 type Example struct {
-	ID   int    `db:"id,omit"` // will not be expanded by ::names and ::name=::value
+	ID   int    `db:"id,ro"` // will not be expanded by ::names and ::name=::value
 }
 ```